Jbleezy/BO1-Reimagined/README.md

 #### Teleporters
 * Teleporters now kill zombies on any round
-* Guranteed teleporter powerup when first linking teleporter
+* Guranteed teleporter powerup when linking each teleporter
-* Teleporter powerup stays on the map until picked up or another teleporter powerup spawns
 * Chance decrease per round of teleporter powerup spawn decreased from 15% to 5%
 * Minimum of 15% chance of teleporter powerup spawn
 * Hellhounds always spawn whenever a teleporter powerup does not spawn